 Contrary to popular belief, there is no safe level of drinking when it comes to cancer risk.
 If you do drink, the best way to reduce your risk is to reduce the amount you drink.

 New guidelines released by the National Health and Medical Research Council recommend that adults have no more than four standard drinks on any one day and no more than 10 standard drinks a week to reduce their risk of injury or disease caused by alcohol.

 Ms Martin says that understanding how much a standard drink is can be helpful to keep below the recommended amount.

 “The size of a standard drink can vary depending on the type of alcohol and even the shape of the glass.
 Having a good understanding of what a standard drink looks like can be a helpful first step to reducing your intake and risk of alcohol-related disease.”

-Cancer Council Victoria’s Standard Drink Calculator is a useful tool to test your knowledge of a standard drink and help you visualise exactly how much a standard drink is for different types of alcohol.
+Our Standard Drink Calculator is a useful tool to test your knowledge of a standard drink and help you visualise exactly how much a standard drink really is for different types of alcohol.